 - God raised “evil rulers” in the past to judge a nation.
 (Habakkuk 1:6)

-Based on the examples, Christians should not resist or fight the government.
-Even without a Ph.D. in religious studies, the Biblical principles of submission is explicit, unless we’re asked to renounce our faith.
-Consider the following.
+Even without a Ph.D. in religious studies, the Biblical principles of submission is explicit, unless we’re told to renounce our faith.
+Jesus’ example is clear:

 - Jesus did not incite people against their ruthless Emperor.
 (Luke 23:5)